 Bidding without sufficient information

 What price do you offer a seller?
 Is the seller’s asking price too high?
 Is it a deal?
 Without research on the market and comparable homes, you could lose thousands of dollars.
 Before you make that offer, be sure you have researched the market.
-A professional realtor can offer an unbiased opinion on the value of a home, based on market conditions, the condition of the home and neighborhood.
+A professional realtor can offer an unbiased opinion on the value of a home, based on market conditions, the condition of the home, and the neighborhood.
 Without knowledge of the market, your offer could be too much.
 Or worse, you could miss out on a great buying opportunity.

 Buying a mismatched home